Peter00010/coding-challenge-phase1-week-1/Speed detector/README.md

 ## Overview

-The Speed Detector is a simple JavaScript program designed to monitor vehicle speeds and provide real-time feedback to drivers.
+The Speed Detector is a JavaScript program designed to monitor vehicle speeds and provide real-time feedback to drivers.
 This program takes the speed of a car as input and assesses whether the driver is within the speed limit or if demerit points should be assigned.

 ## Usage

-1. **Input Speed:** The user is prompted to input the speed of the car.
+1. **Input Speed:** Prompt the user to input the speed of the car.
 The input should be a numeric value representing the speed in km/h.

     ```javascript
     // Example: User input speed